-In line with the 2012 Tax Reform, the VAT rate of 16% was raised to 18% from 2013 until 2015, when it will be again reduced to 16%.
-The VAT rate will remain at 18% for 2015 as the 16% of tax burden set forth in Law 1-12 National Development Strategy was not met.
-Moreover, goods such as yogurt, butter, coffee, oil, margarine, sugar, among others, which were once exempt of VAT, will have a reduced VAT rate of 8% which will be gradually increased according to the following schedule: 8% for 2013, 11% for 2014, 13% by 2015 and 16% from 2016 onward.
+In line with the 2012 Tax Reform, the VAT rate of 16% was raised to 18% from 2013 until 2015, when it was supposed to be again reduced to 16%.
+The VAT rate remained at 18% for 2015 as the 16% of tax burden set forth in Law 1-12 National Development Strategy was not met.
+Moreover, goods such as yogurt, butter, coffee, oil, margarine, sugar, among others, which were once exempt of VAT, had a reduced VAT rate of 8% which has been gradually increased according to the following schedule: 8% for 2013, 11% for 2014, 13% for 2015 and 16% from 2016 onward.
 In addition, producers of goods that are exempt from VAT will not receive compensation for the VAT paid during the production process.
 However, VAT exemptions for basic goods, capital goods, agricultural inputs, materials and educational services, medicines and medical services, will remain.

 In 2010, VAT receipts reached US\$2.2 billion in revenue, representing a 14.4% increase compared to 2009.
 This increase in 2010 reflects the recovery in economic activity driven by consumption, local commercial activities and imports.
 In 2011, VAT receipts continued to grow reaching a total of US\$2.4 billion in revenue, mainly due to an increase in imports and withholding tax collected by the Customs Agency on imports from companies under the regime created to develop the local manufacturing sector, as per Law No. 392-07 (the "Proindustria regime").
 In 2012, VAT receipts also amounted to US\$2.4 billion, representing a minimal increase of US\$8.2 million when compared to 2011.
 In 2013, VAT receipts amounted to US\$2.7 billion, representing an increase of US\$351.0 million when compared to 2012, driven by the 2012 Tax Reform measures.
-In 2014, VAT receipts amounted to US\$2.4 billion, representing an increase of US\$3.0 billion, representing an increase of US\$3.0 billion, representing an increase of US\$2.4 billion when compared to 2013, driven by the increase in the reduced VAT rate from 8% to 11% and the installation of fiscal printers.
+In 2014, VAT receipts amounted to US\$3.0 billion, representing an increase of US\$284.2 million when compared to 2013, driven by the increase in the reduced VAT rate from 8% to 11% and the installation of fiscal printers.